apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sean Payton admits 'boneheaded mistake' that helped Chiefs score before halftime**
+**Novo Nordisk hikes outlook on soaring demand for Wegovy, Ozempic**

-You can read more about it [here](https://sports.yahoo.com/sean-payton-admits-boneheaded-mistake-that-helped-chiefs-score-before-halftime-155725414.html).
+You can read more about it [here](https://www.cnbc.com/2023/10/13/novo-nordisk-hikes-outlook-on-soaring-demand-for-wegovy-ozempic.html).

 ## Requirements
 - Python 3.8